sylvanding/Mitochondria/README.md

 17. Proceed to the mitochondrial analysis folder

 Mitochondrial analysis:
 Install the dependencies [here](https://www.openmicroscopy.org/bio-formats/downloads/) in order to open .nd2 files on MATLAB.
-Unzip the `bf-matlab` files and place it in the same folder as the code.
+Unzip the files in `bf-matlab.zip` and place it in the same folder as the code.

 Contains main script, "analyze_3d.m" and all dependent functions, as well as sample data.
 The goal is to extract morphological parameters from 3D mitochondria images.
 The sample data consists of
   "untreated_9.tif", which is a tiff stack of a fluorescent microscopy image captured using 3D SMLM with a pixel size of 25x25x25 nm